RPA Framework

 Development

-Repository development tooling is based on poetry and invoke.
-Poetry is the underlying tool used for compiling, building and running the package.
+Repository development tooling is based on uv and invoke. uv is used for dependency management, building and running the package.
 Invoke is used for scripting purposes, for example for linting, testing and publishing tasks.

 Before writing any code, please read and acknowledge our extensive Dev Guide.